cloudmesh-community/book/chapters/class/e516-definition.md

 * Review the History of cloud computing.
 * Identify trends.
 * The current hot job is *data engineer* which is sought after more than data scientists (a new trend).
 You have chosen the right course :smile:
-* Be TALLL to be successful in cloud computing
+* Be TALLL to be successful in cloud computing.

 ---